A stable parareal-like method for the second order wave equation: Summary and conclusion

 \section{Summary and conclusion}

 We present here a new stable parareal-like method for the second order wave equation.
 The method uses the solutions computed along the iterations to construct linear operators which bridge the energy difference between the coarse and fine propagators.
 Such operators are referred to as the phase correctors in this paper.
 We presented an extensive set of numerical studies which aim at revealing the properties of the proposed method.
 From the experiments, we see that the proposed method works well for constant and smooth wave speeds.

 For piece-wise smooth wave speeds, the algorithm is stable, but does not seem to produce numerical solutions that converge to the solutions computed by the fine propagators (as the number of iterations increase), when the fine and coarse propagators run on different spatial resolution.
 This is expected because the higher Fourier modes of the solutions computed by the fine propagator on a finer spatial grid cannot be resolved by coarser grids.
-This is true even when the initial wave field is resolved by the grid coarse grid.
+This is true even when the initial wavefield is resolved by the coarse grid.
 As our simulations reveal, the stagnation of the errors may be caused additionally by a couple of different approximations used in the algorithm.
 This paper outline these factors for future improvement.
 In the last two examples involving piece-wise smooth wave speeds with high contrast, we observe that the relative errors are in general much larger than the previous cases.
 Most likely, this is due to strong local scattering of waves cause by the discontinuities in the wave speeds.
 Such scatterings cannot be corrected efficiently by the proposed Procrustean approach.

+Finally, if domain decomposition in space is applied, due to the finite speed of propagation nature of wave, we expect that different phase correctors in the subdomains can be constructed in the same way and the resulting algorithm would be stable.
+This important topic should be investigated more carefully in a separate paper.